 Flea and Worm control – In general, kittens should have a broad spectrum wormer with Panacur or Milbemax Kitten when 12 weeks old and then have monthly Stronghold flea treatments.
 Worming can then continue at a frequency based on her lifestyle which is best discussed with one of our vets or nurses.
 This often mean giving a worming treatment either tablet, granules or spot-on between 2 and 4 times per year.

 Grooming – Try to get your kitten used to being brushed on a daily basis.
 The interaction is great and will make the bond with your kitten stronger.
 It is also really important in cats with long hair as they will need a daily groom to prevent matting of fur externally and hairballs in their stomachs.
 At the same time try to get her used to having her teeth, ears and paws examined.
 Some cats with flat faces such as Persians will also need their eyes cleaned daily.

-Insurance – This is another essential, please read my section on insurance for more information.
+Insurance – This is another essential, please read our section on pet insurance for more information.